adamaharony/secret-santa/README.md

 # secret-santa

-This cross platform app was made with [Electron] (https://electronjs.org).
+This cross platform app was made with [Electron](https://electronjs.org).
 It randomly chooses people to play the secret santa game.

+### How do I run it?
+First, you install electron with `npm install`.
+Then you just run everything with `npm start`!

 ### Example:
 ![UI Example](/GUI/screenshot.png "UI Example")